Home > Become a Notary > How to Become a Utah Notary

 1. Submitting an address change online at the Office of Lieutenant Governor’s website.

-2. Contacting the Office of the Lieutenant Governor by:
+2. Informing the Office of the Lieutenant Governor of the change by:

 How do I change my name on my notary commission in Utah?